Vibha Saraf

-Vibha Saraf is an Indian singer-songwriter and Bollywood playback singer.
+Vibha Saraf (born 10 May 1986) is an Indian singer-songwriter and Bollywood playback singer.
 She performs folk songs and writes and performs music for soundtracks, primarily Kashmiri folk-inspired songs.
 Her work has been featured on the soundtracks for the films Raazi, which went to win Best Film in the 64th Filmfare Awards, and Gully Boy, the fourth highest-grossing Bollywood film of 2019.
 In 2019, she was jointly nominated with Harshdeep Kaur for Best Female Playback Singer for the 65th Filmfare Awards and Best Female Playback Singer for the 20th International Indian Film Academy Awards for the song Dilbaro, from the 2018 drama thriller Raazi.

 Early life and education

 Vibha Saraf was born in the Fateh Kadal neighbourhood of Srinagar in Jammu and Kashmir in India.
 During the exodus of Kashmiri Pandits from the region, her family relocated to New Delhi, India, when Saraf was three years old.

 She began taking classes at Shriram Bharatiya Kala Kendra, studying Hindustani classical music for four years before studying pop music for five years.
 Saraf worked as a management consultant for five years before quitting to pursue music.